 1. Basilica di San Vitale

-This 6th century basilica is the most famous out all of the monuments in Ravenna.
-San Vitale is renowned for its intricate mosaics depicting religious scenes from the Bible and of Byzantine and Roman rulers.
+This 6th century basilica and UNESCO World Heritage Site is the most famous out all of the monuments in Ravenna.
+Basilica di San Vitale is renowned for its intricate mosaics depicting religious scenes from the Bible and of Byzantine and Roman rulers.

 The most well-known mosaics inside of the church are that of Empress Theodora, a Byzantine empress, and Emperor Justinian of the Eastern Roman Empire.